cyberrie/Web-APIs-JavaScript-Quiz/README.md

   - When the game ends, it should display their score and give the user the ability to save their initials and their score

+  - P.S. 🔊 There is a sound to question feedback, so make sure to reduce your volume

 ## Application Demo

 The following animation demonstrates the application functionality: